A practical guide to Zendesk sentiment analysis

 Zendesk's Intelligent Triage is its built-in AI tool that automatically predicts customer intent, sentiment, and language on incoming tickets.
 It adds custom fields and tags (like "sentiment__negative") to tickets, which can then be used for routing and automation.

-Dedicated platforms, like eesel AI, learn from your specific historical data, offer powerful prompt editors for workflow control, include simulation modes for risk-free testing, and connect to all your company's knowledge sources for more accurate and relevant analysis.
+Dedicated platforms, like eesel AI, work alongside Zendesk to learn from your specific historical data.
+They offer flexible prompt editors for deep workflow control and include simulation modes for testing, acting as a powerful enhancement to Zendesk's core ticketing capabilities.